 The Hungarian State Opera House’s audience has been forced to go without Swan Lake for five years.
 In the 2014/2015 season,we are compensating for this absence with a completely new production!
 Tchaikovsky’s first ballet is the most beloved classical piece in ballet literature: while the hardships of love between a prince forced into marriage and a maiden enchanted into the form of a swan is one of the most charming Russian romantic fairy tales, the piece nevertheless failed at its original premiere in 1877.
 The choreographers creating the premiere were simply not equal to Tchaikovsky’s genius.
 It was Marius Petipa's and Lev Ivanov's choreography that brought fame for the piece and established a tradition, and most companies to this day still dance the piece following this blueprint.
 Rudi van Dantzig and Toer van Schayk revised this classic creative work in 1988.

-It’s also as good as customary for the same female ballet dancer to portray both Odette – the pure, innocent white swan– and Odile – the seductive, manipulative black swan; and this will also be the case in the Hungarian National Ballet’s brand-new production.
+The same female ballet dancer portrays both Odette – the pure, innocent white swan– and Odile – the seductive, manipulative black swan in the Hungarian National Ballet’s brand-new production.